teamblockbeats/blockbeats/guide.md

 this will return some account addresses and private keys, these can be imported into your metamask wallet if you need some simulated ETH for contract interactions.

 **??TODO: deploying contracts??**

+# AWS Serverless Deployment
+Whilst the site doesn't have a need for a database (or django entirely), we can deploy to AWS - [available here](http://blockbeats.s3-website-ap-southeast-2.amazonaws.com/).

+* Firstly install AWS CLI - [guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+* run `aws configure`
+  * enter your access ID and key (message George if you need one)
+  * ensure region name is `ap-southeast-2`
+  * other settings leave blank
+* when you wish to deploy, in the client directory, run `npm run deploy`